Costco Cakes: Your Guide to Buying Cakes at Costco

 Although Costco offers endless options for customization, the retailer’s cakes are only available in two flavors: white cake filled with vanilla cheesecake mousse topped in vanilla buttercream frosting or chocolate cake filled with chocolate mousse topped with chocolate buttercream.

-In recent years, Costco has cut back significantly on their available cake flavors.
+In recent years, Costco has cut back significantly on its available cake flavors.
 In the United States, Costco’s carrot cake sheet cake—filled with apricot mousse and topped with cream cheese icing and almonds—used to be a customer favorite.

 Internationally, Costco offers an even more impressive selection, with warehouses in Australia offering customers the option to mix and match different types of cake to create their own custom flavors.